DEVSMSM/Zero-Rules/Jungle.md

 **``userId data:``**

--We Store ``userId`` Because if We Don't Store it All Cash User Will Be Gone
+-We Store ``userId`` Because if We Don't Store it All Cash or xp or Level of User Will Be Gone

 -And Data Stored On Mongodb And Very Secure And Encrypted